 Put your phone away for 30 minutes and grab a book instead!
 It can be just a fun story to read or a self-help book.
-What ever you feel like.
+Whatever you feel like.

 Be Open About Your Feelings

 When you realize your bad days turn into a longer and more serious phase, it´s even more important that you open up about your feelings to your support system.
-Your friends and family members can only help you, if they know that you need them.
+Your friends and family members can only help you if they know that you need them.
 Don´t be ashamed to ask for support.
 If they can´t offer you the help you need, look for someone that can.
-Especially in the uncertain times we live in, so many of us deal with anxiety and depression.
-Talking to a therapist or psychiatrist is a brave step of taking care of your own well-being.
+Especially in the uncertain times, we live in, so many of us deal with anxiety and depression.
+Talking to a therapist or psychiatrist is a brave step in taking care of your own well-being.